 Startled, Alex found a third thug staring at her from the outside ramp, holding a bulky box in his hands.
 Alex vaulted from the container as he dropped his haul and pulled a pistol from his jacket.

 But before he could raise it at Alex, she’d rerouted his hand to smash him in the nose, forcing his finger down on the trigger.
-The guard’s face was badly scalded by the bullet’s exhaust and his ears rang from the loud bang.
-He gripped his burning face in time for Alex’s strong right hook to knock him out and give him arthritis.
+The guard’s face was badly scalded by the bullet’s exhaust and his ears rang from the bang.
+He gripped his burning face in time for Alex’s strong right hook to simultaneously knock him out and give him arthritis.

 Back in the flashing office, the Hooligan’s black gloves continued over the tablet’s face, the sparking light reflecting off its screen.
-He had moved to the second terminal and was antsy to beat feet out of there.
+He had progressed to the second terminal and was antsy to beat feet out of there.
 A window popped on his log, a directory that listed a location.

-It said ‘Received from Lorelai’s Field’.
+It said, ‘Received from Lorelai’s Field’.

 On the hit, the two thugs crashed through the door and landed in a pile.
 The Hooligan turned as the long shaft of a metal baseball bat sprayed with ‘.357’ introduced Alex into the room.